robertmartin8/ReasonableDeviations/_notes/DataStructures.md

 - A hash-table is a data structure that may be used to implement the dictionary ADT.
 - Keys are mapped to an integer between 0 and $m-1$ with some **hash function** $h(k)$, and can then be stored at that index in an array of size *m*.
-- If two keys map to the same location, there is a **hash collision**
+- If two keys map to the same location, there is a **hash collision**.
+This can be resolved by **chaining** or **open-addressing**

-### Chaining
+- Chaining is a simple solution:
     - Each array location points to a linked list.
     - With a good hash function, keys will be evenly distributed in the array.
     - Worst case is $O(n)$ if all items hash to one bucket.

 ### Open addressing

 - $h(k)$ is the first preference for where to store a given key.
 If it is already full, we use some rule to **probe** the hash table for another position.
-- - We then follow this succession rule every time we query an item, checking for key equality.
+- We then follow this succession rule every time we query an item, checking for key equality.
 - When an item is deleted, it should be marked as deleted rather than just removed – otherwise it interferes with the probing.
-- - If insertion causes the occupancy to increase beyond a certain threshold, the size of the hash table should be increased (like with dynamic arrays).
+- If insertion causes the occupancy to increase beyond a certain threshold, the size of the hash table should be increased (like with dynamic arrays).

 - **Linear probing** simply finds the next available memory cell and inserts it there.
     - return $h(k) + j \mod m$, where *j* is the number of attempts